johnstray/gs-plugin-SimpleBlog/README.md

 ---

 ## Contributions
-Everyone is welcome to make suggestions on how this plugin can be improved by either submitting an issue or a pull-requests.
+Everyone is welcome to make suggestions on how this plugin can be improved by either submitting an issue or a pull-request.
-If you would like to contribute to this project, please first have a ready of the [Contributing Guidelines](.github/CONTRIBUTING.md).
+If you would like to contribute to this project, please first have a read of the Contributing Guidelines.

 ## License
 This project is licensed under the terms of the GNU General Public Licence v3 (or later).

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistrbute it and monify it under certain conditions.
 See [LICENCE](LICENCE) for details.

-## Thanks
-I would like to give a big thanks and a shoutout to all those who have contributed to this project so far.
-Your work is greatly appreciated.

-- Nicola Laviola [ @nikynik ], Tanguy JACQUET [ @jeckyl ], David Negrello [ @dvdn ],<br />
-  Feodor Rusanov [ @f30d0r ], Helge Sverre Hessevik Liseth [ @HelgeSverre ]
-- Plus: @madvik, @jEsuSdA, @gschintgen, @ferchosj, @Every0ne
-- GS Forums: Oleg06